WeCanDoBetter/delphi/README.md

 ## 🚀 Features

-- 🤖 **Provider-Independent Messaging:** Delphi abstracts the messaging function, allowing seamless integration with various providers like OpenAI and Azure OpenAI.
+- 🤖 **Provider-Independent:** Delphi abstracts the messaging function, allowing seamless integration with various providers like OpenAI and Azure OpenAI.
 - 🔄 **Flexible Conversational Flow:** Manages complex conversation patterns with ease, facilitating intelligent and context-aware interactions.
 - 🛠️ **Customizable Agent Options:** Tailor your agent with configurable settings such as maximum rounds and specific model preferences.
 - 🌍 **Cross-Platform Compatibility:** Works effortlessly in browsers, Node.js,
   and Deno environments.
-- 📚 **Context Management:** Efficiently maintains conversation states, enhancing the continuity and relevance of interactions.
-- 📝 **Robust Schema Validation:** Ensures the integrity and correctness of data with JSON schema validation.
+- 📝 **Schema Validation:** Ensures the integrity and correctness of data with JSON schema validation.
 - 🎛️ **Modular Design:** Facilitates easy integration and scalability through a clear and modular code structure.